circuitdao/docs/docs/glossary.md

 **Fee coin.** An coin that is included in a spend bundle to pay transaction fees to the farmer.

-**Fixed arg.** An curried arg that cannot be changed by protocol operations and whose value is known prior to protocol deployment.
+**Fixed arg.** A curried arg that cannot be changed by protocol operations and whose value is known prior to protocol deployment other than ```MOD_HASH```.
 These are typically mods or mod hashes.

-**Fixed state.** The fixed args of a coin's state.
-In case of the protocol, the fixed state always includes the treehash of the coin's mod after the other fixed args are curried, but before any immutable or mutable args are curried.
-In the protocol's source code, this arg is always named MOD_HASH.
+**Fixed state.** The fixed args of a coin's [state](./technical-manual/overview#fixed-state).

 **Funding coin.** A coin included in a spend bundle to release mojos to be absorbed by one of more other coins.
 Depending on the coins spent in the transaction, a funding coin can be a plain XCH coin or a BYC or CRT CAT.
 For example, a plain XCH funding coin is used when depositing collateral to a vault.

-**Governance.** TODO
+**Governance.** The entirety of all CRT token holders or, more narrowly, those that participate in governance processes such as proposing or vetoing bills.

-**Governance mode.** A CRT coin is in governance mode when its inner puzzle is the governance.clsp mod.
+**Governance mode.** A CRT coin is in governance mode when its inner puzzle is the [governance.clsp](https://github.com/circuitdao/puzzles/blob/main/circuit_puzzles/governance.clsp) mod.

-**Governance proposal.** See proposal.

 **Hogging.** The practice of (repeatedly) spending a coin in order to deny other users the ability to perform a spend.
 Amounts to a denial-of-service attack.

-**Immutable arg.** A curried arg that cannot be changed by protocol operations and whose exact value is not known prior to deployment.
-Immutable args never change once the protocol is deployed.
-An example is the Statutes struct, which depends on the Statute's launcher ID.
+**Immutable arg.** The curried arg ```MOD_HASH``` or a curried arg that cannot be changed by protocol operations and whose exact value is not known prior to deployment.
+The most common example is the Statutes struct, which depends on the Statutes singleton's launcher ID.

-**Immutable state.** The immutable args of a coin's state.
+**Immutable state.** The immutable args of a coin's [state](./technical-manual/overview#immutable-state).

 **Issue.** To spend a CAT (the **issuance coin**) whose parent is not a CAT by running its tail program in such a way that it generates a child coin.

-**Keeper.** An individual or entity that performs operations on the protocol without being a user or data provider.
+**Keeper.** An individual or entity that performs operations on the protocol that are not exclusive to owners.
 For more details see [here](https://docs.circuitdao.com/technical-manual/keepers).

 **Launcher**.
 A coin from which another coin, typically a singleton, is created.